Will The Tory – DUP Deal REALLY Affect Gay Rights?

 But as in any party political deal, the weaker the major player becomes, the more the lesser player can take advantage.
 It is like the roles are completely reversed.
 There is a good chance that the DUP may make an attempt to affect social issues.
 Yes, the Conservatives may say ‘piss off, we are having an election’, but there is always that danger.

 Let me just say that this isn’t a political rant.
 The Northern Irish can vote for whoever they want, it isn’t my business.
 I am also not here to say whether I am Labour or Tory.
 My only interest is in the idea that hard won gay marriage rights are not affected by a shock election result.
 The same goes for the woman’s right to choose.

 The good thing is, that even if the DUP pushed for it, stuff like this is a free vote.
 That means all 650 MP’s can vote with the conscience, not on party lines.
 Therefore there is very little chance that any of it could get through parliament.
 Therefore, I wouldn’t worry too much about what is going to happen.
 Gay rights are here, and I can’t see them going anywhere fast.

 We are heading one way in that direction.
 One day, even in Northern Ireland, the DUP will find themselves on the wrong side of that argument domestically.

 That indeed will be a good day.
-Everyone here at Escort England will continue fighting for it.
+Everyone here at XEscorts will continue fighting for it.